 - 1. Connect Network Master and the measuring instruments as shown in Connection diagram. - 2.
 Start Standard OTDR application. - 3.
-For MU100021A, set the port to Single Mode in Port screen of SETUP. - 4.
-Set Wavelength to 1310 nm in Measurement screen. - 5.
+For MU100021A, set the port to Single Mode in Port screen of SETUP.
+For MU100023A, set the port to Port 1 in Port screen of SETUP. - 4.
+Set Wavelength to 1310nm in Measurement screen. - 5.
 Set Test mode to Manual in Measurement screen and set parameters as follows: